rajjoshi2009/rajjoshi2009/README.md

 # 💫 About Me:
 I'm currently learning full-stack development.
-I am a first-year student in Electronics and Communication.
+I am a Second-year student in Electronics and Communication.
 Exploring Open Source.

 ## 🌐 Socials: